French Australians

-French Australians (Australiens d'origine française), some of whom refer to themselves as Huguenots, are Australian citizens or residents of French ancestry, or French-born people who reside in Australia.
-According to the 2011 Census, there were 110,399 people of French descent in Australia and 24,675 French-born people residing in the country at the time of the census, representing an increase of 28.6 percent compared to the 2006 Census.
-The largest French Australian community is in the state of New South Wales, where they number 8,936 people, many of whom reside in Sydney.
+French Australians (Australiens d'origine française), are Australian citizens or residents of French ancestry, or French-born people who reside in Australia.
+According to the 2021 Census, there were 148,922 people of French descent in Australia and 36,028 French-born people residing in the country.
+The largest French Australian community is in the state of New South Wales.

 Demography

 According to the 2006 Australian census, 98,332 Australians (or 0.47% of the population) claim French ancestry, either alone or with another ancestry.
 Of these, 19,186 were born in France and 12,735 of them had since acquired Australian citizenship.

 8,281 (or 43%) of the residents born in France had arrived in Australia in 1979 or earlier.